nikulukani/pycublasxt/README.md

 Additionally, the cublasXtSetBlockDim is also exposed.
 For best performance, this function should be called with an appropriate block size before invoking any
 CublasXt Math functions.

-For all methods, you do not have to provide the first argument (handle).
-The package takes care of creating and destroying the handle.
+You do not have to provide the first argument (handle) for all the exposed functions.
+The package takes care of creating and destroying the handle and providing the same to all the methods.

-The following [CublasXt datatype constants](http://docs.nvidia.com/cuda/cublas/index.html#cublas-datatypes-reference) are can also be accessed through the instantiated object.
+The following [CublasXt datatype constants](http://docs.nvidia.com/cuda/cublas/index.html#cublas-datatypes-reference) can also be accessed through the instantiated object.

 ```python
 cublasxt._CUBLAS_OP['N']